 The Family Preservation Commission is a legislatively mandated commission to prepare a plan for the provision or purchase of services for children who are subject to out-of-home placement.
 The commission serves as a local oversight entity and ensures adequate implementation of the Family Preservation Program.
 Contact Nadia Barela, 720.523.4262, or click here for more information or to apply for this board.

 Head Start Policy Council

 Each Head Start attendance center shall have a Parent Committee that shall be comprised of all parents who have children enrolled in the Head Start program at that Center.
 In attendance centers with two or more program options the Parent Committee shall be comprised of all parents of the center unless the parents vote to have a separate Parent Committees to represent each program option at the attendance center.
 Each program option at each attendance center shall elect by majority vote one (1) parent to serve as member of the Policy Council and one (1) parent to serve as Policy Council alternate.
 Contact Vickie Davis, 720.523.4613, or click here for more information or to apply for this board.

 Library District Board Of Trustees

 The Rangeview Library District is governed is responsible for the library district's finances and formulation of policies.
 Trustees serve a five-year term.
 The library board meets regularly once per month.
 Contact Dolores Sandoval, 303.288.2001, or click here for more information or to apply for this board.

 Local Emergency Planning Committee

 Title III of the Federal "Superfund amendments and Reauthorization Act of 1986" (SARA Title III) calls for the establishment of a state emergency response commission and local emergency planning committee (LEPC).
 The LEPC administers the program related to the development of emergency response plans, systems and facility reporting, and notification regarding the listing or release of specified hazardous substances.
-Contact Richard Atkins, 720.523.6602, or click here for more information or to apply for this board.
+Contact Ronald Sigman, 720.523.6601, or click here for more information or to apply for this board.

 Metropolitan Football Stadium District